LIBPS/libps.github.io/en-uk/news/new_domain_name.md

 ## LIB Provisional Studio's New Milestone: Domain Name Upgrade
-### China Standard Time [UTC+8]: September 1, 2024
+### China Standard Time [UTC+8]: 1 September, 2024

-**In this era of rapidly developing information technology, an excellent domain name is crucial for a studio's brand building and online identity.
-We, LIB Provisional Studio, are proud to announce that we have officially acquired a new domain name: http://libps.top (Simplified Chinese) !**
+**In this era of rapid information development, an excellent domain name is crucial for a studio's brand building and online identity.
+Today, LIB Provisional Studio is honoured to announce that we have officially acquired a new domain name: _http://libps.top_ (which expired on 14 July 2025, please visit _https://libps.org_).**

-**This new domain name is not only more concise and memorable but also more directly reflects our studio's name and brand.
-Its acquisition marks a further expansion of our studio in the online domain and an enhancement of our brand influence.**
+**The new domain name is not only more concise and easier to remember, but also more intuitively reflects our studio's name and brand.
+Its acquisition marks a further expansion of the provisional studio in the online domain and an enhancement of brand influence.**

-**New domain, new beginning.
-With the launch of the new domain name, LIB Provisional Studio stands at a new starting point and continues to commit to providing high-quality software products and services.
-We will continue to adhere to the concept of "creativity knows no bounds, and possibilities are infinite," constantly exploring and innovating to provide users with a richer and more exciting experience.**
+**New domain, new starting point.
+With the activation of the new domain name, LIB Provisional Studio will stand at a new starting point, continuing to commit to providing high-quality software products and services.
+We will persist in exploring and innovating to offer our users a richer and more wonderful experience.**

-**We are filled with anticipation for the future and are well aware of the great responsibilities we carry.
-LIB Provisional Studio will continue to strive for excellence not only in technology but also in service, aiming to meet the needs and expectations of our users.
-We believe that through our unremitting efforts, LIB Provisional Studio will be able to create a beautiful future together with our users.**
+**We are full of anticipation for the future and deeply aware of the great responsibility.
+LIB Provisional Studio will continue to strive, not only pursuing excellence in technology but also perfection in service, to meet the needs and expectations of our users.
+We believe that through our unremitting efforts, LIB Provisional Studio will be able to create a better future together with our users.**

-**Thank you for your continued support and trust.
-We will continue to move forward and live up to expectations!**
+**Thank you for your continuous support and trust.
+We will continue to move forward, living up to your expectations!**

 **Here are the official website homepages in different languages: [Simplified Chinese Homepage](http://www.libps.top) / [Traditional Chinese Homepage](http://tc.libps.top) / [English Homepage](http://en.libps.top)**

-**Here are the introductions to different studio members in Simplified Chinese: [Buck Qian](http://buckqian.libps.top) / [Lucas](http://lucas.libps.top) / [Mike Zhang](http://mikezhang.libps.top)**
+**Here are the introductions to studio members in Simplified Chinese: [Buck Qian](http://buckqian.libps.top) / [Lucas](http://lucas.libps.top) / [Mike Zhang](http://mikezhang.libps.top)**

----
+(The above website homepages and introduction URLs expired on 14 July 2025, please visit _https://libps.org_, which now supports automatic language redirection based on region.)

 ### [Back to LIB Provisional Studio: Studio News](https://libps.github.io/en-uk/News)

 ##### [British English (United Kingdom) - Switch Your Language](https://libps.github.io/index)